How to wire stepper motors in a FAST Neuron-controlled pinball machine¶

 Wiring, high voltage, and electricity can be dangerous.
 Read this first!

-Since we are just now in the process of creating the wiring guides for the upcoming general availability of the FAST Neuron Controller, this guide is not yet complete.
+Since we are just now in the process of creating the wiring guides for the recently-released FAST Neuron Controller, this guide is not yet complete.

 But here's our brain-dump / notes of what will be included in this document, as well as some high level thoughts about it.